jdimyadi/CodingTest/README.md

 # CodingTest
 Project for coding test

-1. The project contains several files. `UnitKind` is enum with the units that our system supports. `UnitPrefix` is the prefixes that can be added to the `UnitKind`.
-For example bu adding 'centi' `UnitPrefix` to 'metre' `UnitKind`, we get centimetre.
+1. The project contains several files. `UnitKind` is an enum with the units that our system supports. `UnitPrefix` contains the prefixes that can be added to the `UnitKind`.
+For example by adding 'centi' `UnitPrefix` to 'metre' `UnitKind`, we get centimetre.

 2. `BaseUnit` class contains a `UnitKind` and `UnitPrefix`.
 If no `UnitPrefix` is needed (for example to represent Metre, then `UnitPrefix.Unity` is used.
 Ignore Exponent value for now.